onepagezen/ob-frontend/README.md

 This starter theme relies on a WordPress backend from which to fetch data related to WordPress posts, pages, comments, etc.  You can deploy the WordPress backend using the hosting provider of your choice.
 In the above demo, the WordPress backend is deployed on a GCP Compute Engine f1-micro VM Instance.

 #### 2. Configure a domain name
 Configure a domain name for your WordPress backend (with HTTPS).
 In this example, the WordPress backend is served from a subdomain (cms.example.com), and the WordPress frontend (ie. ob-frontend) is served from the root domain (example.com).
-Serving the WordPress backend from a subdomain is optional, however, you will need to change the **SOURCE_URL** environment variable to match the URL to your WordPress backend.
+Serving the WordPress backend from a subdomain is optional, however, you will need to change the **SOURCE_URL** environment variable to match the URL of your WordPress backend.

 #### 3. Create a Gatsby site
 Use the Gatsby CLI to create a new site, specifying the ob-frontend starter.